Clementclem/WEATHER-APP/README.md

-Sure!
-Here is a README file for your weather app project:

----

 # Weather App

 This Weather App is a simple web application that allows users to get the current weather information for any city.
 It fetches weather data from the OpenWeatherMap API and displays it in a user-friendly interface.